-- D. (CF-2) Smooth Form Finish: Formed concrete surfaces exposed-to-view, or that are to be covered with a coating material applied directly to the concrete, or a covering material applied directly to the concrete, such as waterproofing, dampproofing, veneer plaster, paint, wall covering or other similar materials.
+- D. (CF-2) Smooth Form Finish: Formed concrete surfaces exposed-to-view, or that are to be covered with a coating material applied directly to the concrete, such as waterproofing, dampproofing, veneer plaster, paint, wall covering or other similar materials.
 As-cast concrete surfaces resulting from selected form facing material, arranged orderly and symmetrically with a minimum of seams.
 Repair and patch defective areas with fins or other projections completely removed and ground smooth. - C. (CF-3) Skim Coat Finish: Formed surfaces exposed-to-view, provided with a skim coat finish, smooth or textured as indicated or selected by owner's representative.
-Apply over all contiouous surfaces. - D. Related Un-formed Surfaces: Tops of walls, horizontal offsets, and similar un-formed surfaces adjacent to formed surfaces.
+Apply over all contiguous surfaces. - D. Related Un-formed Surfaces: Tops of walls, horizontal offsets, and similar un-formed surfaces adjacent to formed surfaces.
 Strike-off smooth and finish with a texture matching the adjacent formed surfaces.
 Continue final surface treatment of the formed surfaces uniformly across adjacent un-formed surfaces, unless otherwise indicated.